Trace Systoles and Sink Constant: Trace systole in non-Fuchsian components of

-As a final section, we apply similar methods to show that a representation of the genus 2 surface with euler class $\pm 1$ sends a simple closed curve on a non-hyperbolic element.
-This result was already proven by Marche and Wolff, but their proof is using hyperbolic geometry, fine estimations of the Bers constant and domination of non-Fuchsian representation by Fuchsian ones.
-We give a completely independent proof.
+In this last section, we apply our results to show that a representation of the genus 2 surface with euler class $\pm 1$ sends a simple closed curve on a non-hyperbolic element.
+This result was already proven by Marche and Wolff \cite{mar-wol}, but their proof is using the explicit value of the Bers constant in genus 2 and results on domination of non-Fuchsian representation by Fuchsian ones, combined with some computations in hyperbolic geometry.
+The proof we give is completely independent and we hope that it can be generalized in higher genus.

 \begin{Theorem} Let $\rho : \pi_1 (\Sigma_2) \rightarrow \mathrm{PSL} (2 , \R)$ be a representation with Euler class $\pm 1$.
 Then there exists a simple closed curve $\gamma \in \pi_1 (\Sigma_2)$ such that $|\tr (\rho (\gamma)) | \leq 2$. \end{Theorem}